 "long" and leah

-Derived from a place name meaning "settlement with a leek garden" in Old English.
+Derived from the name of English towns, meaning "town with a leek garden" in Old English.

 LEE (1) English